sarahthoorens/passwordGenerator/README.md

 Project goal: Provide JavaScript code to animate the provided HTML password generator skeleton according to acceptance criteria

 ## Project Description
-In this challenge, I was provided with an html and css file of basic code, as well as a file with starter JavaScript.
-The goal of the finished product is to generate a password based on user input regarding length of the password and their preference for which type of characters to include.
+In this challenge, I was provided with html and css files of basic code, as well as a file with starter JavaScript.
+The goal of the finished product was to generate a password based on user input regarding length of the password and user preference for which type of characters to include.
 The information provided for this challenge is as follows:

 ### User Story